bagermen/apache-php-docker/README.md

 -|-
-HOST_PORT|Host port at which the stack is available at HOST_PROJECT_DIR|Path to your project
+HOST_PORT|Host port at which the stack is available at HOST_PROJECT_DIR|Path to your project DOCUMENTROOT|Apache DOCUMENTROOT
-APACHE_CONF|Path to `httpd.conf`
+PHP_IMAGE|PHP image to be used in the stack MY_IMAGE|MySQL image to be used in the stack APACHE_CONF|Path to `httpd.conf`
 PHP_INI|Path to `php.ini`
 PHP_FPM|Path to `php-fpm.conf`